-When a Faction loses control over a territory, it is pushed into a contested state.
+When a Faction loses control over a territory, it’s pushed into a contested state.
 At this point, other factions can declare War for that territory.
-This is a 100 vs 100 battle that will have the faction who controls the territory defending their fort, while the opposing faction tries to take it from them.
+This is a 100 vs 100 battle that will have the faction that controls the territory defending their fort, while the opposing faction tries to take it from them.
 If they can take it, then they will own that zone and reap its benefits.
-If the losing faction wants to retake it, then they will need to push the territory into contest state and declare war themselves.
+If the losing faction wants to retake it, then they’ll need to push the territory into a contested state and declare war themselves.
 This will be a regular thing for guilds and factions vying over the best zone buffs.

-Lastly we have good old fashioned open world PvP that is simply requires two players from opposing factions to both opt into PvP and then run into each other out in the world.
+Lastly, we have good old-fashioned open world PvP that simply requires two players from opposing factions to both opt into PvP and then run into each other out in the world.

 When it comes to PvE offerings, New World was incredibly scarce during its last open beta.
 So much so that it went back into alpha status to correct this.
 Luckily, what they have come up with looks much better than what they had a year ago.

 The most recent addition is their version of dungeons called Expeditions.
 These are 5-man instances where you tackle traditional dungeon content, complete with trash mobs, bosses, and loot to collect.
-Right now there are 6 of these available at launch.
+Right now there are 6 of these available:

 - Amrine Temple

 - Shattered Obelisk

 - The Depths

 The single offering they had last year is still there, which is the arena where players faced off against a single high-level boss called the Spriggan.
 And while this was a neat idea, the fight was boring and devolved into a simple kite and dps encounter.